teachingaway/teachingaway.github.io/_posts/2014-09-02-how-to-read-a-patent.md

 Patents are complex documents that bury a handful of important sentences under a mountain of fluff and jargon.
 If you're going to read a patent (and I urge you not to) you might as well start with the important parts, and read them correctly.

-Lets suppose you want to figure out whether your new technology might infringe some patent.
+Let's suppose you want to figure out whether your new technology might infringe some patent.
 Here's a simple strategy I might use to start the infringement analysis.

 ## First, skip down to the "claims."